What Contributes to Poor Grades for College Students?

 Would Addressing Those Contributors To Poor Grades Help You?

-Yes...
-Any of the ones listed above, as well as others that you can identify, drag on you, and may leave you drained, discouraged and unmotivated.
 Instead of getting your schoolwork done on time, you might find yourself procrastinating and avoiding your studies.
-By clearing obstacles that have led to bad grades, and applying really effective strategies that we can provide within your counseling session so your grades improve, you will be on your way to academic success!
+Counseling therapy helps to clear obstacles that have led to bad grades, so you may be on your way to academic success!